-There are many proven, cheap and safe ways to deal with all of these things, and all of these things are connected to the progression of autism, yet nobody seems to know about it.
+There are many proven, cheap and safe ways to deal with all of these things, and all of these things have been connected to the progression of autism, yet nobody seems to know about it.
 Interesting.

 I wonder if it could have anything to do with the sale of products which market the often misleading idea that the things that rise under stress are safe to promote or use?
 No need to answer that.

-Many foods consumed today create bacterial issues and suppress thyroid function, worsening stress.
+Many foods consumed today have been shown to be able to create bacterial issues and suppress thyroid function, worsening stress.

-Insufficient consumption of low iron, high quality protein from dairy [also high in calcium relative to phosphorous], helps promote inflammation and thyroid dysfunction.
-Excessive intake of grains, beans and legumes, as well as under cooked vegetable matter, leads to digestive stress and bacterial issues, as well as being a source of PUFA and inflammatory levels of phosphorous.
+Insufficient consumption of low iron, high quality protein, from dairy [also high in calcium relative to phosphorous], helps promote inflammation and thyroid dysfunction.
+Excessive intake of grains, beans and legumes, as well as under cooked vegetable matter, leads to digestive stress and bacterial issues, as well as being a source of PUFAs and inflammatory levels of phosphorous.

-There are many other things that could be helpful, but without question, they will only help if and when they support thyroid metabolism and energy system performance and reduce stress and digestive dysfunction.
+There are many other things that can be helpful.
+I’m not a doctor but it makes sense to me that anything that does help, helps by supporting thyroid metabolism and energy system performance, and by reducing stress and digestive dysfunction.
 There is no way that I know about to get around that.

 “A mechanism linking oxidative stress with…lipid abnormalities, inflammation, aberrant immune response, impaired energy metabolism and excitotoxicity, leading to clinical symptoms and pathogenesis of autism is proposed.”